 B: Exactly!
 The Borg always come across as totally efficient.
 I did like that the Conduit Borg guy tried to assimilate the Tardis…Nice try!

 SG: Yeah, that was pretty sweet.
 And then Data became the Tardis!
 I would have loved to hear more about that.
-And I liked when the Cybermen catch Data antngwho2ribd say, “oh..
+And I liked when the Cybermen catch Data and say, “oh..
 I guess you’re good”

 B: “This one needs no upgrades!”
 Good old Data.
 I loved how delighted the Doctor was by Data